almir-neto/game_of_life_sdl/README.md

 ## Dependencies

 For can render 2D graphics was used SDL2 to do the dirty job, you can install directly from most populars package managers.
-See the official page SDL to get the tutorial instalation, [https://wiki.libsdl.org/Installation](link here).
+See the official page SDL to get the tutorial instalation, [link here](https://wiki.libsdl.org/Installation).

 ## Instalation